 - In an unaired Impractical Jokers challenge, the guys had to beg toy store customers to buy something for them.
 This was Q's tactic...even though the mark informed him that you can't die from holding your breath.

-- Mr. Mushnik of all people pulls this in Little Shop of Horrors, when Seymour is reluctant to let Mushnik adopt him.
+- Mr. Mushnik of all people holds his breath in Little Shop of Horrors until Seymour allows Mushnik to adopt him.

 - In the SuperMarioLogan episode "Jeffy's Tantrum" (before it was taken down), One of Jeffy's tactics of getting Mario to purchase a $2.99 game for his iPad was to hold his breath until he dies.